2013 Granbury tornado: Damage

 97 of the 110 houses and trailer homes in the Rancho Brazos subdivision were either heavily damaged or destroyed; 19 were completely destroyed, while 17 sustained critical structural damage.
 17 mobile homes were also destroyed.
+Damage costs were estimated to be $143 million.
 Around 20,000 buildings were left without power in Granbury and surrounding areas as a direct result of the tornado.
 Hundreds of people were left homeless after the tornado.

+Cleanup efforts

+Many volunteers arrived to help rebuild some of the destroyed homes, supported by organizations such as Habitat for Humanity and the Salvation Army.
+Additionally, The General Motors foundation donated 500,000 dollars to reconstruction efforts.
+Texas Governor Rick Perry visited after the tornado, expressing his support for the survivors of the tornado and local emergency services.
+Tornado preparedness significantly improved after the tornado, as 50 homes became registered storm shelter owners by November 2015 and many homes were rebuilt with strong interior rooms.
+53 of the families had stayed to rebuild and 19 more families moved into the Rancho Brazos subdivision in the years after the tornado.

 Fatalities

 Six were killed and an estimated 37 were injured in the immediate aftermath of the tornado, with this estimate later being revised to 54 injuries.
 11 people were initially declared missing, all of which lived or were in the Rancho Brazos subdivision, although that number was later dropped to 7.
+All of the dead were adults sheltered in mobile homes.